 A housing land requirement explanatory report has been published alongside the Draft NPF4.

 This explains how we have moved from the new statutory requirement to the figures proposed in Annex B of Draft NPF4.

 In March 2020, a discussion paper setting out a proposed methodology for meeting the new requirement was consulted on alongside the NPF4 Call for Ideas.

 An independent analysis of the consultation responses was included as part of the analysis for the NPF4 Call for Ideas.

 A Housing Advisory Panel was convened to inform the NPF housing work.
 The panel met in September 2020 and March 2021.

-The panel comprises a cross-section of members of the public and private sectors, and academia.
+The panel comprised a cross-section of members of the public, private sectors, and academia.
 The full remit of the panel had been defined previously.

 A guiding principle of the approach was that the NPF would be informed by regional and local knowledge and input.

 In February 2021, the Scottish Government Chief Planner and Director for Housing and Social Justice wrote to local authority and national parks Heads of Planning and Heads of Housing to seek the input of their authorities and relevant stakeholders.
 This included:

 Local authorities responded to the request for input.
 Their responses, including any additional follow-up responses and an Assessment Report by the Scottish Government for each planning authority or grouping of authorities as relevant;